Efrat807/task/README.md

 ## API Endpoints

+- `GET /api/categories`: Get all categories list
+- `POST /api/shoppinglists`: Create a new shopping list

+there are more but didn't use for this task:
 - `GET /api/shoppinglists`: Get all shopping lists

-there are more but didn't use for this task:
 - `GET /api/shoppinglists/{id}`: Get a specific shopping list
-- `POST /api/shoppinglists`: Create a new shopping list
 - `PUT /api/shoppinglists/{id}`: Update a shopping list
 - `DELETE /api/shoppinglists/{id}`: Delete a shopping list